 How Martin Luther King Jr. Laid the Groundwork for the Climate Justice Movement

 Being an environmentalist is about so much more than just caring about nature.
 To truly be an environmentalist — and fight the climate crisis — one must learn about environmental justice, and include the movement in their climate activism.
-And considering the fact that Martin Luther King Jr. was one of the most incredible civil rights activists in history, it shouldn’t come as a surprise that he used his voice to advocate for environmental justice on multiple occasions.
+Considering the fact that Martin Luther King Jr. was one of the most incredible civil rights activists in history, it shouldn’t come as a surprise that he used his voice to advocate for environmental justice on multiple occasions.

 Martin Luther King Jr. fought for environmental justice at a Memphis sanitation strike.